My Funded Futures Rules: Rapid, Builder, Flex & Pro

 During holiday hours, auto-liquidation does not occur at the early close.
 You're responsible for closing positions yourself.

-You can hold multiple accounts simultaneously, but there are limits.
-For 25K and 50K plans, you can maintain up to 5 active sim-funded accounts.
+Account limits: You can hold multiple accounts simultaneously, but there are limits.
+For 25K plans, you can maintain up to 5 active sim-funded accounts.
+For 50K Flex plans, the cap is 3 sim-funded accounts.
 If you hold any 100K or 150K sim-funded account, the cap drops to 3 total active sim-funded accounts across all sizes.
+Builder allows only 1 sim-funded account per user at any time.
 You can hold up to 10 evaluation accounts at once.

 One practical tip: tools like Tanto can help you stay on top of my funded futures rules by auto-syncing trades from your broker.
 That way you can monitor daily P&L, drawdown distance, and consistency ratios without manual spreadsheets.